santy-gegenschatz/The-Summer-Store/README.md

 # The Summer Store
 [The Summer Store](https://the-summer-store.up.railway.app/) is a straightforward ecommerce backend.
 It includes several RESTful API's, each of them working with different containers and data persistency methods.

-Features include: authentication, cart, purchase history, realtime updates, admin panel and more.
+Features include: authentication, cart, purchase history, realtime updates, admin panel and much more.

 It can be found online at the following address: https://the-summer-store.up.railway.app/